• Recipes

 These little sweet potato blue cheese gnocchi make great hors d’oeuvres with cocktails, but if I’m honest, I made them while my husband was watching a football game as something to snack on… I know, it sounds like REALLY elevated football snack food, but remember, I was just trying to clear out the freezer.

-sweet potato and blue cheese gnocchi with lemon zest on a plate.
+fried sweet potato gnocchi with lemon zest and blue cheese crumbles.

 The hot crispy fried sweet potato gnocchi combined with the salty tang of gorgonzola is a dynamite combo.
 The fresh lemon zest and thyme add enough freshness and vibrance to prevent this snack from becoming one note.
 That said, you could absolutely switch up the toppings.
 Here’s some suggestions.